 Online education is a multimillion-dollar industry that will not go away any time soon.

-In the U.S. alone, there are around six million students who are enrolled in online higher education classes.
+In the U.S. alone, there are around seven million students who are enrolled in online higher education classes.
 This number does not include the millions of high school and elementary school children who might need tutoring too.

 With this growth in education online also comes the opportunity to teach and/or tutor online.
 And indeed, there is money to be made by becoming an online tutor.